How to Read Candlestick Charts [13 Candle Examples]

 Candlestick charts are available across pretty much all trading platforms and all markets.
-Taking some time to properly learn how to analyse candlestick chart patterns will allow beginner traders to identify trades and the risk reward ratio for day trading before they make any trades.
+Taking some time to properly learn how to analyse candlestick patterns will allow beginner traders to identify trades and the risk reward ratio for day trading before they make any trades.

 A candlestick chart is a type of trading chart that shows price action in a given market.
 A candlestick is the graphical depiction of this price action.